 In parallel to the object definitions, a pixel-wise feature map $\mathbf{F} \in \mathbb{R}^{(H \times W \times F)}$, where $F$ is the number of extracted features, may be extracted from the input image using a pre-trained deep learning model $\mathcal{F}$: $\mathbf{F} = \mathcal{F}(\mathbf{X})$.
 These extracted features are subsequently used as the input to the object-based classifier.
 If a pre-trained model is not specified, the original image is used, i.e., $\mathbf{F} = \mathbf{X}$ and $F=C$.

-The pretraining approach bridges the gap between methodological developments achieved on large benchmark dataset and applied land cover mapping, as models pretrained on large datasets or in a self-supervised manner can be used in the sparsely labeled setting considered in this work.
-Generally, transfer learning based on pretrained models has been an established practice in deep learning \cite{zhuang2020comprehensive}.
-To our knowledge, however, this is the first study to systematically assess such an approach in the setting of large-scale land cover classification.
+The pre-training approach bridges the gap between methodological developments achieved on large benchmark dataset and applied land cover mapping, as models pre-trained on large datasets or in a self-supervised manner can be used in the sparsely labeled setting considered in this work.
+Generally, transfer learning based on pre-trained models has been an established practice in deep learning \citep{zhuang2020comprehensive}.
+To our knowledge, however, this is the first study to systematically assess such an approach in the setting of large-scale land cover classification with sparse labels.
 In this context, the use of pre-trained models is an especially promising direction, as it offers a scalable solution to the label sparsity and availability problems.

-For our experiments, we use a UPerNet \cite{xiao2018unified} with a ResNet-152 backbone pretrained on dense pseudo-labels from an existing land cover product as the feature extractor.
+For our experiments, we use a UPerNet \citep{xiao2018unified} with a ResNet-152 backbone pre-trained on dense pseudo-labels from an existing land cover product as the feature extractor.
 The features are taken from the last layer before the final prediction.
-Even though the land cover product used for pretraining may not be sufficiently accurate, the backbone will have already been exposed to the task of land cover classification and thus have learned meaningful features in the context of this task.
-Additional details on the pre-training procedure are provide in Section \ref{sec:implementation_details}.
+Even though the land cover product used for pre-training may not be sufficiently accurate, the backbone will have already been exposed to the task of land cover classification and thus have learned meaningful features in the context of this task.
+Additional details on the pre-training procedure are provided in Section \ref{sec:implementation_details}.